dymmond/esmerald/docs/en/docs/configurations/staticfiles.md

 This will make sure you keep the settings clean, separated and without a bloated **Esmerald** instance.

-## Multiple directories
+## Multiple directories and multiple pathes

 You have e.g. a node_modules directory you have to include?
-You can do so by passing multiple configurations
+You can do so by passing multiple `StaticFileConfig` configurations.

 ```python
 {!> ../../../docs_src/configurations/staticfiles/example_multiple.py!}
 ```

+!!!
+Note
+    The first path match is used and there is currently no fallthrough in case no file is found, so the order is very important.